 Define the specific milestones and goals you want to reach.

 Decide what metrics and numbers will define your success.
-While overall the revenue your marketing helps generate will be the most important statistic, do not overlook other metrics that might give you insights into how you are doing.
+While the overall revenue your marketing helps generate will be the most important statistic, do not overlook other metrics that might give you insights into how you are doing.
 These might include:

 To get to where you want to go be with your content, what do you need to do and what are you missing?
 Perhaps you might need to identity a list of subject matter experts to interview and utilize for blog posts and thought leadership articles.
 You might need more interactive content to catch prospects’ eyes or a stronger focus on SEO.
 Your needs will dictate what you have to do.